 1. Understanding Stocks and Mutual Funds

-When compared on a risk factor, stocks happen to be far riskier than mutual funds.
-The risk in mutual funds is spread across and hence reduced with the pooling in of diverse stocks.
-With stock,s one has to extensive research before investing, especially if you are a novice investor.
+When compared on the risk factor, stocks happen to be far riskier than mutual funds.
+The risk in mutual funds is spread across and hence, reduced with the pooling in of diverse stocks.
+With stocks, you have to do extensive research before investing, especially if you are a novice investor.
 Visit ClearTax for more details on the various areas of investments.
-In the case of mutual funds, the research is done, and the fund is managed by a mutual fund manager.
-This service though is not free and comes with an annual management fee that is charged by the fund house.
+In the case of mutual funds, the research is done, and a mutual fund manager manages the fund.
+This service is not free and comes with an annual management fee that is charged by the fund house.

 2. When investing as a novice

-If you are a new investor with little or no experience in the financial markets, it is advisable to start with mutual funds as not only the risk is comparatively lesser but also because the decisions are made by an expert.
-These professionals have the insight to analyze and interpret financial data to gauge the outlook of a prospective investment.
+If you are a new investor with little or no experience in the financial markets, it is advisable to start with mutual funds as not only the risk is comparatively lesser but also because an expert makes the decisions.
+These professionals have the insight to analyse and interpret financial data to gauge the outlook of a prospective investment.

 3. Tracking your investment

 With an investment in mutual funds, you have the benefit of a fund manager who has extensive expertise and experience in the field.
 Whether it is picking the stocks or monitoring them and making allocations, you do not have to worry about any of it.
 This service is not available in the case of stock investments.
 You are responsible for picking and tracking your investment.